Rahmenordnung/project-3m-database/README.md

 For example:

 * A mother staying at home bored, because she doesn't know how to get a superior recipes page, or very popular ones.
-Because she whants to impress her friends and get some good impressions and somehow climb up in the social scale.
+Because she wants to impress her friends and get some good impressions and somehow climb up in the social scale.

 * Anybody interrested in improving their cooking level, chefs, students, and they need a fast and quick selection of recipes sorted in different ways.